 Monuments and majestic works of the Circus Maximus

-The Circus Maximus is full of architectural creations and structures from different periods of Roman history.
+The circus is full of architectural creations and structures from different periods of Roman history.
 Some of the most relevant have been mentioned in the historical section of this article and will be explained in more detail below.

-The various religious and symbolic monuments are linked to the origins of the circus and also to the ancient events that took place in the Murcia valley.
+The various religious and symbolic monuments are linked to the circus’s origins and the ancient events that took place in the Murcia valley.
 Think of ceremonies and celebrations related to the main phases of the agricultural cycles.

 The racecourse was divided into two parts by a 217-meter long elevation, the spina (Latin for spine).
-At this spot, a stream originally flowed through the valley but was canalized and partially covered to keep flowing under the spina.
+A stream originally flowed through the valley at this spot but was canalized and partially covered to keep flowing under the spina.

 At the ends of the spina stood the metae (turning posts) around which the wagons had to race.
-There were also seven bronze eggs and dolphins at one end of the spina to count down the rounds of races (these were added between the II and the I century BC) Additionally, it was decorated with sanctuaries such as the Ara Consi (an altar dedicated to the god of agriculture), the ancient altar of Murcia (the goddess of the Valley) and two red granite Egyptian obelisks (placed by Augustus in 10 BC and 357 AD by Constantius II).
+At one end of the spina, there were seven bronze eggs and seven dolphins to count down the rounds of races (these were added between the II and the I century BC) Additionally, it was decorated with sanctuaries such as the Ara Consi (an altar dedicated to the god of agriculture), the ancient altar of Murcia (the goddess of the Valley) and two red granite Egyptian obelisks (placed by Augustus in 10 BC and 357 AD by Constantius II).

 The now visible external spaces are arranged according to the paths.
 Some are provided with a staircase to the upper floors, others with a direct passage from the first floor to the ima cavea (lowest part of the tribune).
 Finally, there are the tabernae (stores) that are open to the street side and separated by walls and elevated wooden floors.